Credit Suisse nears sale of securitized-products group to Apollo, Pimco -WSJ

 The consortium including Pimco, a big bond manager, and Apollo, a large alternative asset manager, beat out a group comprised of Centerbridge Partners and Martello Re Ltd., a life and reinsurance company, the Journal reported. https://on.wsj.com/3sAVY4M

-Credit Suisse declined to comment on the report.
-Apollo, Pimco, Centerbridge and Martello did not immediately respond to Reuters' requests for comment.
+Credit Suisse and Pimco declined to comment on the report.
+Apollo, Centerbridge and Martello did not immediately respond to Reuters' requests for comment.

 Reuters reported last week that money managers Janus Henderson Group JHG.N and investment firms including Blue Owl Capital Inc OWL.N are weighing potential offers for the Swiss bank's U.S. asset management unit.